mbroersen/mark-down-my-docs/README.md

 `MarkDown` generator for `.js` and `.ts` source files with `js-doc` documentation blocks

 ## Why?
-I was looking for an out-of-the-box, simple setup document generator for a project of mine.
+I was looking for an out-of-the-box, simple-to-setup documentation generator for a project of mine.
 So I could easily generate my documentation for this project.
 It was harder than it sounded, too hard.
+Turns out that it didn't exist, or I could not find it.
+That's why I created this package, hope it helps you as much as it helped me.

 ### These were my demands
 1. Runs right away after installation without extra setup.